Introduction to Gelato

 Step-by-Step Recipe

-- Combine the Ingredients: In a medium saucepan, mix 2 cups of whole milk, 1 cup of sugar, and a pinch of salt.
-Heat the mixture over medium heat, stirring until the sugar is dissolved.
+- Heat the milk mixture – In a saucepan, mix 2 cups of whole milk, 1 cup of sugar, and a pinch of salt over medium heat until the sugar dissolves.

 Top Gelaterias in Italy